 What do we like about investing in stocks?
 Besides the potential profits and the thrill of playing in a dynamic market, there is something to be said about watching a company start from humble beginnings and do well.

 As stock owners, we are not just watching from afar; we are taking an active stake in the fortunes of the companies in which we buy shares.
-No matter how small our stake is, we have an influence.

-Like anything in life, it’s always good to take a step back and view things from a different perspective.
-This article is meant to do just that – we will look at some of the most profitable public companies in the world and chart their progress from often humble beginnings to the juggernauts they are today.
+This article does just that: it looks at some of the world’s most profitable public companies and charts their progress from humble beginnings to the juggernauts they are today.

 Why?
-Because every young stock you invest in today could be wildly successful in a few year's time.
+Because every young stock you invest in today could be wildly successful in a few years' time.
 It’s good to look at the transformative possibilities of a company that does well.
 We’ll start with the Initial Public Offering (IPO) and track the stocks all the way to the present day.

 Focusing on these stocks does not mean they are the only growth options.
 There are many great stocks out there; it's just that these are the most high-profile.
 Additionally, although we cover US stocks, there are many prestigious bourses around the world with their own success stories.
 Finally, this article is not meant to be investment advice; it’s a taste of how alluring these stocks can be.
 Past performance is no guarantee of future returns.

 In case you didn’t already know, investing in the stock market involves purchasing shares of publicly traded companies.
 This offers you the opportunity to own a slice of these entities and perhaps share in their profits.
-High-performing stocks, particularly, are attractive to investors due to their potential for healthy returns.

 These companies typically begin their journey with an IPO, which marks their transition from a private company to a public one.
 An IPO allows a firm to raise capital by selling shares to the general public for the first time, facilitating broader market investment.